NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v106.
+Process Winter24MGV14 and 2024G to compare PU reweighting.
+// v105.
+Process Winter24MGV14 and 2024D to compare PU reweighting.
 // v104.
 Adding the histograms per trigger to compare the PFJet500 results.
 Running 2024F and 2024E.
+Winter24MGV14 using PHJet500 for the RW.
 // v103.
 Process Winter24MGV14 PU reweighting for a single trigger 2024F PFJet500.
 // v102.
 Process Winter24MGV14 without smearing either SF.
 Rho, nTrueInt, NPV, NPV_Good included.
 //	 The new histograms are included in a separated folder called do_PUProfiles.